llorentegerman/simple-flexbox/README.md

 ## Simple Flexbox

-A simple component to make layouts with Flexbox.
+A simple way to make layouts with Flexbox.

 ## Installation